georgeduckett/OperationalTransform/README.md

 A C# implementation of Operational Transforms
 --

 An in-development implementation of [Operational Transformation](https://en.wikipedia.org/wiki/Operational_transformation); a system for supporting the simultaneous editing of documents.
+Further reading here: http://cooffice.ntu.edu.sg/otfaq/

-Currently consists of a library project; OperationalTransform containing all the logic, plus a test project that should ensure correctness (according to the principals of Operational Transforms).
+Currently consists of a library project containing all the logic, plus a test project that should ensure correctness (according to the principals of Operational Transforms).
+I plan to add an example app next.

-The [wikipedia page](https://en.wikipedia.org/wiki/Operational_transformation) has a good overview, but the main principal is that any number of users could be making changes at any one time, so the order in which the changes are applied to a document must not matter; the system should work out the intent of the change at the origin site and translate it into something that can be applied locally.
+The [wikipedia page](https://en.wikipedia.org/wiki/Operational_transformation) has a good overview, but the main principal is that any number of users could be making changes at any one time, so the order in which the changes are applied to a document must not matter; the system should work out the intent of the change at the origin site and translate it into something that can be applied locally (example below).

-e.g:
 With an initial document of `1234567890`
 User a inserts an "a" at index 5 to make their local state `12345a67890`
 User b inserts a "b" at index 8 to make their local state `12345678b90`